Bigfoot Sounds Audio

 Audio #7 - This audio captured some weird noises that occurred outside our tent at 2:31 AM.

 Special thanks to Jesse Dowd, Forensic Audiologist of Knoxville, TN for Audio support for these recordings.
-For Audio consultation contact Jesse at jessedowd@gmail.com
+For Audio consultation contact Jesse at jessedowd at gmail dot com

 All of the audio you guys/gals have posted are AWESOME … especially #7!!
 Thanks for posting!!